theobald-software/theobald-software.github.io/content/_en/ecs-core/webservices/calling_an_sap_table.md

 lang: en_GB
 ---

-The following section explains how to create a Web service that calls an SAP table.
+The following section explains how to create a web service that calls an SAP table.

-{% include _content/table-of-contents.html parent=page.childidentifier collection=site.de %}
+{% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}